SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/aws/mqtt/readme.md

 #define AWS_IOT_MQTT_CLIENT_ID "silicon_labs_thing" ///< MQTT client ID should be unique for every device
 #define AWS_IOT_MY_THING_NAME  "silicon_labs_thing"
 ```

+> - To authenticate and securely connect with AWS, the SiWx917 device requires a unique x.509 security certificate and private key, as well as a CA certificate.
+At this point, you must be having device certificate, private key and CA certificate which are downloaded during the creation/registration of AWS Thing.

+> - By default the certificate and private key that are downloaded from the AWS are in [.pem format](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail).
+To load the certificate and private key to the SiWx917, the certificate and private key should be converted into a C-array.
+For converting the certificates and private key into C-array refer to [Setting up Security Certificates](#setting-up-security-certificates).

+> - By default the WiSeConnect 3 SDK contains the Starfield Root CA Certificate in C-array format.

 ## Test the Application